Here

 Beyond the American Dream is the most

-American psyche I have read in my lifetime.
-This great book is
+the American psyche I have read in my lifetime.
+This great

-all about learning, about re-understanding who we are as
+book is all about learning, about re-understanding who we

-Americans, and citizens of a new global community.
-Hayes takes
+are as Americans, and citizens of a new global community.

-the reader into the minds and hearts of men and women over the
+Hayes takes the reader into the minds and hearts of men and

-centuries who have attempted to make sense of their respective
+women over the centuries who have attempted to make sense of

 Hayes echoes what Ralph Waldo Emerson said more than a